 We are proud that our products comply with CE, ISO-9001, ISO-14001, REACH, Intertek Green Leaf Mark and WWF LCMP Silver standards.
 This means that all materials are sourced from responsible producers and that our products are manufactured to the highest possible quality.

 NeoTimber decking is made from 95% recycled materials, including reclaimed wood and sawdust as well as recycled plastic.
 The exact material composition is 60% wood powder, 30% recycled HDPE and 10% chemical additives.

 NeoTimber composite decking boards are typically between 50-70% heavier than comparable lumber sections.

 All of our composite decking solutions are more fade-resistant than traditional wooden decking.
 However, how well your deck endures mother nature depends upon what type of NeoTimber decking you have.
 Our Essential and Classic Range’s will lighten-up in colour-tone, achieving their weathered colour after a period of up to 6 months.
 The level of fade hereafter will be minimal once the boards have reached this colour tone.
 Our Deluxe Range capped composite decking has protective shell technology which provides far superior fade and stain resistance, and in turn will not fade whatsoever.

-On a hot day with a blazing sun, nearly any surfaces will get hot.
-Lighter coloured boards tend to be slightly cooler than darker composite boards.
 In extensive studies, it has been found that the colour of the decking board, regardless if it’s made of wood-plastic composite or wood is the most significant factor in the heat retention of the board.
+Naturally, the darker colour tones will warm up quicker than our lighter coloured boards.
 In these studies, pressure-treated wood stained the same colour was hotter in the same test conditions.